 1. Deposits and Payments

-b) Payment of the balance of fees must be made in sterling at least 6 weeks BEFORE the start date.
+b) Full balance of feees must be received at least 6 weeks before the start of the course.

 If you have to cancel your booking, you must inform us as soon as possible.
 Cancellation fees will be charged as follows:

-- More than 30 days before start date, loss of deposit.
+- More than 30 days before arrival, loss of deposit.

-- Less than 30 days before start date, loss of full fees.
+- Less than 30 days before arrival, loss of full fees (see insurance cover).

 If a visa is necessary, DS provides a certificate of enrolment for the visa application.

-If the visa application is refused, the following refund policy applies:
+If the visa is refused, the following refund policy applies:

 - DS will not refund the client if the reason for the refusal is related to insufficient or incorrect documentation